You are here

-CoLabs are being co-designed by multiple partner organizations to help shape the event into something meaningful and sustainable for teachers and educators across the state.
-The schedule allows both elementary and secondary teachers to dig into these content areas in 2023:
+CoLabs are co-designed by multiple partner organizations to help shape the event into something meaningful and sustainable for teachers and educators across the state.
+The schedule allows both elementary and secondary teachers to dig into these content areas:

 - English Language Arts (Reading, Writing, and Communicating)